BLOG

 Do You Need a Lone Working Policy?

 In the UK, there are no requirements for a specific lone-worker policy.
-However, the above-mentioned legislation does require employers to assess risks in the workplace and take preventative measures.
+However, the above-mentioned legislation requires employers to assess workplace risks and take preventative measures.

 While a lone worker policy is not technically required, it is recommended.
 A robust lone-working policy can be used as guidance for any employee who works alone.
 The policy can also be referred to if there is ever a legal dispute.